Tchilo/50-days-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# 50project
+# Scroll Animation

-> Building 50 project in 50 days to upgrade my skills in html , css and js.
+> Scroll Animation is a project that Adds content to the page as a user scrolls down to the page.